soccer

 Following the passing of a Porto legend and Champions League winner, Cristiano Ronaldo paid tribute on his Instagram account.

-Ā© Justin Setterfield/Getty ImagesCristiano Ronaldo of Portugal looks on during the UEFA EURO 2024 round of 16 match between Portugal and Slovenia.
+Ā© Justin Setterfield/Getty ImagesCristiano Ronaldo of Portugal during a 2024 UEFA Euro game.

 Portuguese soccer is in mourning after the passing of Jorge Costa, a Porto legend who helped the club capture the 2004 UEFA Champions League title under manager Jose Mourinho.
 In the wake of the news, Cristiano Ronaldo paid tribute to his fellow countryman on social media.